chrismgala/reserve_in-store/README.md

 #### Use our theme whenever possible.
 Please use the theme to find user interface controls and the appropriate color palette.
 Documentation can be found [here](https://angle-on-rails.herokuapp.com/dashboard/dashboard_v1).

 #### Be responsive.
 Our app is used via mobile phone, tablet and Desktop.
 Every view should be responsive.
 Leverage Bootstrap to do this.

 In the frontend for customers and visitors (customers of our merchants) everything MUST Be mobile responsive and work perfectly in mobile views 300px wide and up.

-In the app dashboard (where merchants log in to manage their Reserve In-Store App account) you don't have to support mobile views 100%, but it is highly recommended.
+In the app dashboard (where merchants log in to manage their In-Store Reserver App account) you don't have to support mobile views 100%, but it is highly recommended.

 #### Use Bootstrap
 It's important to understand Bootstrap's column layout in order to be effective with it.